vparankusham99/Electricity-price-prediction/README.md

 16: ActualWindProduction: actual wind energy production
 17: SystemLoadEP2: actual national system load
 18: SMPEP2: the actual price of the electricity consumed (labels or values to be predicted)

+MODEL : RANDOM FOREST REGRESSOR

+Random Forest Regression is a supervised learning algorithm that uses ensemble learning method for regression.